Since last year you may have been working from home and made a dedicated space for such activity.

 4. Good lighting is key to any successful working environment.

 If possible, place your desk next to a window, because daylight improves mood and happiness.
 Ideally, the window should be located on the opposite side of your writing hand.
 If the window light creates glare on your screen or eyes, it is recommended to adjust the curtains and drapes.
 When the natural light is not sufficient, you should turn on at least an ambient and a task light.
 The first is a homogenous light created by, for example, a pendant light fixture, while the second is usually a desk lamp.
 We suggest using lamps with colour temperature of 3,000K, which represents a slightly warm white.

 If your work activities require you to attend video calls, you may use a ring light around the webcam to help you maintain a professional image.

 5. Keep the room temperature comfortable during your working hours and regularly open the window or exterior door.
 If you live in a city like London, ventilate your room before 9 AM, when the outdoor air is less polluted.

-6. Place air purifying plants that help you keeping in good health.
-Barberton Daisy, Mother-in-Law’s Tongue, and Aloe Vera are just some of the 93 houseplants the NASA scientists discovered to help cleaning air pollution.
+6. Place air purifying plants that help you keep in good health.
+Barberton Daisy, Mother-in-Law’s Tongue, and Aloe Vera are just some of the 93 houseplants the NASA scientists discovered to help clean air pollution.